4️⃣Administrator Guide

 Running SmartBackup

 SmartBackup was designed to run when required.
 Therefore each component can run completely independently or in conjunction with other components.
 The SmartBackup Administrator can select how and when to run each of the functions.
-The Backup, Archive and Export components run as a CMD program, and can be accessed in various ways, as described below.
+The Backup, ShadowCopy, Archive, Refreshmembers, DRP Reporting and Export components run as a CMD program, and can be accessed in various ways, as described below.

 via the Console